 How to plant, with separate videos for annuals, perennials, trees in pots or balled and burlapped, and especially how to unpack and stake vines.

 How to water, all plant types (especially evergreens, which don’t show warning signs of impending death).
 Demonstrate watering of new and established, and during regular times and period of drought.
-And please demonstrate hand-watering, rather than the slow-drip technique, because most gardeners reject slow-drip as thoroughly impractical.
+And please demonstrate hand-watering, not just the slow-drip technique, for gardens where drip irrigation is impractical.
 Also, show us techniques that are water-conserving.
 (Here are the videos we’ve found about watering ornamentals so far, and it’s a discouraging collection.)

-How to prune, perennials and of a variety of shrubs and small trees.
+How to prune, perennials and various shrubs and small trees.
 Include regular pruning done yearly or when problems are noticed (e.g. when branches impede walkways), as well as rejuvenation/renewal pruning and pruning to reduce size.
 Make short videos for each topic.
 (E.g., cover each type of hydrangea separately, rather than lumping them all together).
 Include what to do with overgrown, out-of-control foundation hedges.

 How to weeding, favorite techniques and tools of experienced gardeners.